 - Tight hamstrings

 - Plantar fasciitis

-Here are a few exercises and stretches to help you get started.
+Here are a three exercises to help you get started

 – CASEY EDMONDS, CHC